-It seems crazy, that a few miles over from the British mainland you can’t access watch the BBC online.
-That’s right, we’re linked in so many ways, but try to watch BBC Iplayer in Ireland and you’ll get a little message like this one.
+It seems crazy, that a few miles over from the British mainland you can’t access watch the BBC online or indeed anywhere outside the UK.
+That’s right, despite being linked in so many ways, just try to watch – BBC iPlayer Ireland and you’ll get a little message like this one.

-What happens is that when you connect, the BBC web site looks up the IP address that you are connecting with.
-So in this case I happen to be in Dublin so the IP address assigned to me is registered in Ireland.
-That information means that the BBC will not display any of the stored content on iPlayer and also you can’t stream the live BBC either.
+What actually happens is that when you connect, the BBC web site looks up the IP address that you are connecting with.
+So in this case I happen to be in Dublin so the address assigned to me is registered in Ireland.
+Using that information means that the BBC will not display any of the content on iPlayer abroad and also blocks the live BBC stream as well.
 In fact the only part of the site you can see is the Radio section which is nearly all accessible, apart from the local radio stations for some reason.

 How to Watch BBC iPlayer in Ireland

-There are also quite a few other services available, one of my other favorites is in this video on Youtube which features a different program called Overplay.
-It also has a neat litle front end, is easy to install and gives you access to a whole host of other servers in different countries too.
-The UK servers are not quite as fast at the Identity Cloaker ones but they have quite a few different countries too.by
+There are also quite a few other services available, but so many of them are slow, unreliable and expensive.
+The Identity Cloaker guys have been round for many years and their software is used by many thousands across the world.
+It has a neat little front end, is easy to install and also gives you access to a whole host of other servers in different countries too.

 It also can be used on iPads, tablets, Smart Phones and lots of other devices, just check with their support.